 You are invited to apply for a Gallipoli Scholarship to assist your first year of tertiary study either at university or TAFE (the latter at Degree, Diploma or Advanced Diploma level).
 Scholarships are awarded each year based on the decision of the Gallipoli Scholarship Selection Committee (GSSC).
 The essential selection criteria which must be satisfied to qualify for a Scholarship is outlined below.
 The decision of the GSSC is final and not open to appeal.

-Applications for the Gallipoli Scholarship open each year on 1st January and close on 1st March.
+Applications for the Gallipoli Scholarship open on 1st January and close on 1st March.

 25 Svensden Place